-Use your Sponsor’s secret ability to influence fight outcomes, make side bets on who will likely win the fight, set your Gladiator up to take a fall or gain glory from the bloodthirsty crowd.
+For example: Use your Sponsor’s secret ability to influence fight outcomes (sometimes even before they start!), make side bets on who will likely win the fight, set your Gladiator up to take a fall or gain glory by showboating to the bloodthirsty crowd.

-Gladiatores is currently at the demo/review stage prior to Kickstarter launch in 2018.
+Gladiatores is currently at the review stage prior to Kickstarter launch in 2018.

 5 Unique Gladiator cards

 6 Event cards

 5 Turn order tokens

 Gladiatores uses a set of different gladiator specialists (with unique abilities) including the Murmillo, Hoplomachus, Secutor, Retiarius and Thracian with a wide array of specific combat move cards (such as Thrust, Dodge, Feint etc) that allow players to feel the visceral struggle of tactical close combat as they fight to survive, claim victory and glory.
 Combat uses a simple ‘trumping’ system to resolve combat moves, allowing cards to be chained in complex but intuitive sequences of attack and counterattack.
 Variable tactics can be employed and devious Sponsors add secret strategies to each combat and with careful planning, can dramatically change the expected outcomes of battles and make all the difference to the glory gained when blades flash and the blood flows.